HouzuoGuo/Aurinko/doc/Network-and-Concurrency-Suppport.md

 Server and request/response formats:

+-   Aurinko is optimized for concurrent connections, but it does not yet have an official client application.
+To get full processing throughput, please make sure that your Aurinko client handles connection pooling properly (my suggestion is at least 50 threads).
 -   One Aurinko server instance serves one database.
 -   Client makes request to server in [Extensible Data Notation][].
 -   Server produces responses in [Extensible Data Notation][].